Student Bulletin – Financial Information

 All incoming students (undergraduates, graduates, transfers, and re-admits) are required to comply with the Santa Clara University immunization requirements.
 New students are required to provide their full immunization record online through the Cowell Center My Student Health Portal from the MySCU Portal.

-An official immunization record from your doctor is required.
-The deadline to submit your immunization record is August 1, 2023.
+An official immunization record from your doctor/medical facility is required.
+The deadline to submit your immunization record is August 1, 2024.

 See requirements below: